Buying a Home or Condo? : Call Me On 604.773.2948 Or E-Mail Below

-What Are The Benefits of Working With A REALTOR® : Everyone tries to save money where they can, that's only natural.
-But when you are undertaking a transaction as large a real estate purchase it's important to have back up.
-A diligent real estate professional can help you through the process and make sure you don't make any mistakes.
-Plus as a buyer the service is actually free, all the commission costs are incurred by the seller.
+What Are The Benefits of Working With A REALTOR®: Everyone tries to save money where they can, that’s only natural.
+A diligent real estate professional can help you through the process and make sure you don’t make any mistakes.
+As a buyer the service is actually paid for by the seller.

 Approval 101 – The Lowdown on Mortgages : Having a good understanding of the mortgage process is critical to being a successful real estate professional.
 There are many options available, which option to go for will depend on your tolerance for risk and necessity for stability in your payment.